JoshuaNahm/CS506_Final_Project/README.md

      - <img width="291" alt="encoding" src="https://github.com/user-attachments/assets/7e06a312-6c1f-43eb-a0bc-6b43340e93b9" /> <img width="291" alt="encoding2" src="https://github.com/user-attachments/assets/ffa44e55-ab63-4433-a8ef-adf9bf81455b" />

 ---
+## 📌 Train/Test Split

+We split the data into training and testing sets using an 80/20 split.
+Both the label-encoded and one-hot encoded datasets were split using `train_test_split` with a fixed random seed (42) to ensure consistent evaluation across all models.

+---
 ## ⚙️ Machine Learning Models

   🔹 We tested multiple models to predict ride fares: